 Given the level of competition for a position in graduate programs, it is important to have a backup plan.
 Possibilities include:

-- Find work - the UTM Career Centre can provide assistance with your job search for up to 2 years after graduation
+- Find work: the UTM Career Centre can provide assistance with your job search for up to two years after graduation